narcisoguillen/kafka-node-avro/README.md

 ## Build

-This package will not fullfill the promise if is not able to fetch the schemas from the schema registry, if shema settings was provided.
+This package will not fullfill the promise if is not able to fetch the schemas from the schema registry.

 ```